NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/13-nra_tutorial.md

 ## What is the NIRD archive?

-The NIRD Research Data Archive is a place to store datasets — for example old project data — that are no longer actively needed at the institute but should be preserved and made findable.
+The NIRD Research Data Archive is a place to store analysis datasets — for example old project results and script, but not raw sequencing data (that should go into ENA) — that are no longer actively needed at the institute but should be preserved and made findable.

 - Archive: <https://archive.sigma2.no/>
 - User guide: <https://documentation.sigma2.no/nird_archive/user-guide.html>